dongmingh/v1performance/README.md

             ]
         },
         ```
         Note that action is ignored.
+PTE instantiates chaincode on all peers of each organization listed in channelOpt.orgName. **Recommendation: instantiate a chaincode on the organization before sending a transaction to any peer of that organization.**

 * ### Query Blockchain Information Operations
     For any query blockchain information activities (query block), set transType to `QueryBlock`: